 Fortunately, mobile network technology and infrastructure have been implementing these improvements.
 We’ve reached the point where a business can develop its own private LTE network and take advantage of cellular technology once only available through larger mobile networks.

-But before moving ahead with setting up such a private LTE network, it’s important to first understand the benefits of private LTE and the intricacies of how a private network needs to be rolled out.
+But before moving ahead with how to set up a private LTE network, it’s important to first understand the benefits of private LTE and the intricacies of how a private network needs to be rolled out.

 Benefits of Going Private